Owner Of Liquor License At Downtown Denver Bar With Fatal Shooting Surrenders License

 Schaeffer’s role in the management or ownership of the club is not clear.
 The club property was being purchased from the landlord by Hussam Kayali (also known as Valentes Corleons), who was known as the owner of both Cabin and the Beta Event Center next door.

 Beta had its liquor license revoked by Excise and Licensing on the Jan.
 7 for multiple liquor license and public safety violations.
-Black said there were multiple problems at Beta next door before his business closed after 24 years next door.
+Black said there were multiple problems at Beta next door before his business closed after 24 years of operations.

 Cabin had no record of disciplinary action at the time of the shooting.
-That shooting inside Cabin on New Year’s Eve left two people dead and two others wounded.
+That shooting inside Cabin on New Year’s Eve left a man and woman dead and two other men wounded.

 Black says he signed over the rights to the liquor license to the landlord when he vacated the property at the beginning of July.
 He says he had no further involvement.